texadactyl/essayer/README.md

 **2024-08-28**

-Working on zip defalte and inflate.
+Working on zip deflate and inflate.